 What is Inside an Automotive Battery?

 Inside a typical car battery are six smaller energy-producing components called cells.
 Each cell contains a series of electrodes or plates.
-The positive plate of the battery is lead [eroxide (PbO2).
+The positive plates of the battery are constructed from lead peroxide (PbO2).
 The negative plates of the battery are pure lead in a soft, sponge-like state.
 The plates within each cell are arranged in alternating layers for a total of 16 components.
 All of the positive plates in a cell are wired in parallel, as are all of the negative plates.

 Each cell produces roughly 2 volts of electricity.
 The six individual cells are wired in series with one another so the voltage generated by each cell adds together.
 The result is 12 volts.